Michal Kašpárek

 situationship

-(neologism, informal) A romantic or sexual relationship in which the parties involved do not clearly define their relationship as such, but for example consider it “complicated” or a friends with benefits-type situation. ¶ From situation + -ship or a blend of situational + relationship. (en.wiktionary.org)
+(neologism, informal) A romantic or sexual relationship in which the parties do not consider or are not clear that they are in such relationship; such that is informal, without the responsibilities of a formal relationship; a companionship. ¶ From situation + -ship or a blend of situational + relationship. (en.wiktionary.org)

 Sitzfleisch